Terrence Douglas: Roda JC

 for Roda off a header from Sami Ouaissa's corner-kick to secure a 2–1 home win.

 Istra 1961

 On 19 July 2023, Douglas signed a three-year contract with Croatian Football League club Istra 1961.

 Eindhoven

 On 29 August 2024, Douglas returned to the Netherlands and signed a contract with Eindhoven for one season, with the club option to extend for a second season.

+Juve Stabia

+In summer 2026, Douglas moved to Italy, joining Juve Stabia in Serie B for three years.

 International career

 Born in the Netherlands, Douglas is of Surinamese descent.
 Douglas is a youth international for the Netherlands, having gained 16 caps at different youth levels.